LargeAgentCollider/icaif_tutorial/webpage/01-automatic-differentiation.md

 ## Expression representation

-The problem with "expression swell" is due to us using a poor representation of the analytical expression.
+Expression swell is caused by using an inefficient representation of the analytical expression.

 Consider the function: